 - Preheat the oven to 375F.

 - Rinse the squash under cool running water.
 With a fork or a small knife, prick the squash all over.
-Place it on a backing dish and roast until the squash can be easily pierced with a fork, for about 1 hour 15 minutes.
+Place it on a baking dish and roast until the squash can be easily pierced with a fork, for about 1 hour 15 minutes.
 Let it cool.

 - Once the squash is cool enough to handle, cut it in half lengthwise and remove the seeds and the pulp (see the notes below).
 Using a fork, scrape out the insides of the squash into a bowl.